Smile (TV network)

 Smile (shortened from its former name of Smile of a Child) was an American Christian free-to-air television network owned and operated by the Trinity Broadcasting Network.
 The network was aimed at children aged 2–12 and offered a mixture of children's religious and family-oriented programming.
 The network was founded as the television branch of TBN's Smile of a Child ministry, created by TBN co-founder Jan Crouch.

-Smile was also available on pay television providers, which usually carried it in a suite with TBN's other networks, in addition to worldwide satellite and streaming availability.
+Smile was also available on pay-TV providers, which usually carried it in a company with TBN's other networks, in addition to worldwide satellite and streaming availability.
 In addition, the parent network TBN carried a "Smile" block on Saturday mornings.

-The channel closed on January 12, 2025, with its programming being moved to the TBN-operated streaming platform Yippee TV.
+The channel closed on January 12, 2025, with all of its programming being moved to the TBN-operated streaming platform Yippee TV.

 History

 Early history as Smile of a Child

 Smile of a Child logo used from December 24, 2005, to December 31, 2016; the "butterfly" element in the logo is a monogram of Jan Crouch's initials with her maiden name of Janice Wendell Bethany.

 Founded as Smile of a Child TV by TBN co-founder Jan Crouch, the network was developed and named after Smile of a Child, a children's outreach ministry founded by Jan and Paul Crouch in the 1990s to provide services and donations to needy children worldwide.
 The network launched on December 24, 2005 at 3:00 a.m.
 Eastern Time, with the holiday-themed special Martin the Cobbler as its inaugural program.

-Smile of a Child was initially available as a 24-hour-a-day service on all platforms, and debuted on digital subchannels of TBN owned-and-operated station in 13 markets.
+Smile of a Child was initially available as a 24/7 service on all platforms, and introduced on digital subchannels of TBN owned-and-operated station in 13 markets.
 Over the subsequent years, Smile expanded its national coverage to all of TBN's owned-and-operated and affiliated stations in nearly 40 markets, carried usually on the fifth subchannel (for example, if the local TBN station broadcasts on channel 17, then Smile would be carried on digital subchannel 17.5).